-How Will You Know If Your Pneumonia Is Contagious?
+How Will You Know if Your Pneumonia Is Contagious?

 Factors That Increase Your Pneumonia Risk

-• Having a weakened immune system due to medications
+- Having a weakened immune system due to medications

-• Having a pre-existing medical condition, such as heart or lung disease, asthma, AIDS/HIV, cancer, or damaged or removed spleens
+- Having a pre-existing medical condition, such as heart or lung disease, asthma, AIDS/HIV, cancer, or damaged or removed spleens

 Contagious pneumonia cases can spread quickly, so if someone you know has bacterial or viral pneumonia, make sure to take extra precautions to avoid becoming infected.
 Here are some strategies to remember:

-• Wash your hands frequently with water and a nonantibacterial soap.
+Wash your hands frequently with water and a nonantibacterial soap.

-• Do not share eating utensils and glasses with people infected with pneumonia.
+Do not share eating utensils and glasses with people infected with pneumonia.

-• Strengthen your immune system by consuming a healthy diet composed of fresh, organic whole foods.
+Strengthen your immune system by consuming a healthy diet composed of fresh, organic whole foods.
 Avoid processed foods at all costs.

-• Get enough exercise, which will not only help reduce inflammation, but bolster your immune system as well.
+Get enough exercise, which not only will help reduce inflammation, but bolster your immune system as well.

-• Avoid stress.
+Avoid stress.
 Stress and anxiety can impair your immune system and make your body more susceptible to infections.

-• Get plenty of rest and high-quality sleep.
+Get plenty of rest and high-quality sleep.